lduran2/computer_architecture-projects/README.md

 Stores `5` in a register, increments the value and prints the result.
 This implementation shows how to print a single digit by adding `'0'` to the result of the increment operation.

+### [Input digit, then increment][x86-idg]

+Stores
+a single digit
+read from standard input in a register, increments the value and prints the result.

 ### [Print increment from 5][x86-pi5] (in x86 Assembly)